Darden in Henderson County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 4D 9.)

 Location.
-35° 38.182′ N, 88° 13.123′ W. Marker is in Darden, Tennessee, in Henderson County.
-Marker is on State Route 20 (U.S. 412) 0.1 miles west of Darden Christian Chapel Road, on the left when traveling west.
+35° 38.206′ N, 88° 13.111′ W. Marker is in Darden, Tennessee, in Henderson County.
+Marker is on U.S. 412 0.1 miles west of Darden Christian Chapel Road, on the left when traveling west.
 Touch for map.
-Across highway from post office.
 Marker is in this post office area: Darden TN 38328, United States of America.
+Touch for directions.

 Regarding Mills Darden.
 Darden, name was Mills but was often called Miles.